sap-tutorials/sap-mobile-development-kit/tutorials/fiori-ios-hcpms-setup/fiori-ios-hcpms-setup.md

     ![support button click](img-2.5.png)

-    >In order to find the API endpoint, navigate to your BTP subaccount > Overview > Cloud Foundry Environment.
+    >In order to find the API endpoint, navigate to your **BTP subaccount** &rarr; **Overview** &rarr; **Cloud Foundry Environment**.
 Copy the URL and paste it in the Mobile service admin UI dialog.
 This is mainly required if you are using Mobile Services in an Extended Landscape.
     >![support button click](img-2.6.png)

     Once you provide the correct API Endpoint, click on **Login** to continue.